https-github-com-ruzyysmartt/travis-ci-ruzyysmartt-github/github/ruzyysmartt/README.md

 # Travis CI

-[Travis CI](https://travis-ci.com) is a hosted continuous integration and deployment system.
-You can now test and deploy open source and private projects on [travis-ci.com](https://travis-ci.com)!
-You can read more about this change [here](https://blog.travis-ci.com/2018-05-02-open-source-projects-on-travis-ci-com-with-github-apps).
+[Travis CI]( https://github.com/https-github-com-ruzyysmartt/travis-ci.git )is a hosted continuous integration and deployment system.
+You can now test and deploy open source and private projects on [travis-ci.com](https://travis-ci.com)(https://github.com/https-github-com-ruzyysmartt/travis-ci.git) You can read more about this change
+[here](https://blog.travis-ci.com/2018-05-02-open-source-projects-on-travis-ci-com-with-github-apps).

 ## Move to Forum